-The current comparator in the LTC3786 is powered directly from the SENSE+ pin.
-This enables the common mode voltage of SENSE+ and SENSE- pins to operate as low as 2.5V, which is below the INTVCC UVLO threshold.
-The figure on the first page shows a typical application when the controller's VBIAS is powered from VOUT while VIN supply can go as low as 2.5V.
+The current comparator in the LTC3787 is powered directly from the SENSE+ pin.
+This enables the common mode voltage of the SENSE+ and SENSE- pins to operate at as low as 2.5V, which is below the UVLO threshold.
+The figure on the first page shows a typical application in which the controller's VBIAS is powered from VOUT while the VIN supply can go as low as 2.5V.
 If the voltage on SENSE+ drops below 2.5V, the SS pin will be held low.
-When the SENSE+ voltage returns to the normal operating range, the SS pin will be released, initiating a new soft-start cycle.
+When the SENSE voltage returns to the normal operating range, the SS pin will be released, initiating a new soft-start cycle.